LakhindarPal/NextDrama/README.md

 ## 💬 Feedback

+Found a bug?
+Have a suggestion?
-Feel free to open an [issue](https://github.com/lakhindarpal/NextEpisode/issues) or drop feedback for feature requests and improvements!
+Open an [issue](https://github.com/lakhindarpal/NextDrama/issues) or drop feedback for improvements!